-Figure \ref{fig:warp‐cycles‐named} demonstrates that each warp spends a majority of its time waiting for various memory stalls to conclude.
-Each stall reported is related to a memory transfer, excluding the "Selected" state, where the warp is selected to issue an instruction (i.e., computing).
-For instance, the "Stall Long Scoreboard", a stall on a memory transfer from global memory, accounts for 412x more time than the time spent in the "Selected" state.
-As such, it becomes clear that the group-wise rational slowdown is primarily due to memory stalls from memory transfers.
-This calls for a new method that can be aware of the memory hierarchy and avoid memory operations that create contention and restrict the latency hiding capabilities of the warp scheduler.
+Figure \ref{fig:warp‐cycles‐named} demonstrates that each warp spends the majority of its time waiting for various memory stalls to conclude.
+Each reported stall corresponds to a memory transfer, excluding the ``Selected'' state, in which the warp is selected to issue an instruction (i.e., compute).
+For instance, the ``Stall Long Scoreboard'', a stall on a memory transfer from global memory, accounts for 412x the time spent in the ``Selected'' state.
+As such, it becomes clear that the group-wise rational function slowdown is primarily due to memory transfer stalls.
+This calls for a new method that is aware of the memory hierarchy and avoids memory operations that create contention, limiting the warp scheduler's latency-hiding capabilities.